kost/keepassz/README.md

 ## Features

-Modified to build with newer compilers and also added option to hide comments.
+- Modified to build with newer compilers

+- added option to hide comments

+- Renamed to keepassz in order to avoid conflicts

 ## Building